squidfunk/mkdocs-material/docs/plugins/privacy.md

 <!-- md:default `.cache/plugin/privacy` -->

-It is normally not necessary to specify this setting, except for when you want to change the path within your project directory where social card images are cached.
+It is normally not necessary to specify this setting, except for when you want to change the path within your project directory where downloaded copies are cached.
 If you want to change it, use:

 ``` yaml